RadyGo/nod/README.md

 This is a work in progress.
 Documentation will eventually appear here.
-Development happens in public, because why not?
+Initial development happens in public, because why not?

 # Goals